Dynamics on free-by-cyclic groups: Introduction

-We now suppose that $\fee\in\Out(F_N)$ can be represented by an expanding irreducible train-track map $f\colon \Gamma\to\Gamma$ (see Definitions~\ref{D:reg-exp-graph-map} and \ref{D:train-track}); this key notion of a \emph{train-track map} was introduced by Bestvina and Handel in \cite{BH92} and is an $\Out(F_N)$ analogue of a pseudo-Anosov representative.
-According to a result of~\cite{BH92}, such an $f$ exists for any fully irreducible $\fee$, and more generally for any irreducible $\fee$ of infinite order.
-Our next result proves that, if we construct the folded mapping torus $X_f$ using $f$, then for any primitive integral $u \in \A$ represented by a positive cocycle $z$, the first return map $f_z \colon \Theta_z \to \Theta_z$ from Theorem~\ref{T:folded basics} is also an expanding irreducible train-track representative of $\fee_u\in \Out(\ker(u))$.
+From a geometric/dynamical perspective, the analogue of a pseudo-Anosov homeomorphism is an {\em expanding irreducible train-track map} $f\colon \Gamma\to\Gamma$ representing $\fee \in \Out(F_N)$ (see Definitions~\ref{D:reg-exp-graph-map} and \ref{D:train-track}).
+Such representatives are automatically tame (see Lemma~\ref{L:tt-tame}).
+Train-track maps were introduced by Bestvina and Handel in \cite{BH92}, where it was also shown that an expanding irreducible train-track representative exists for every fully irreducible $\fee\in \Out(F_N)$, and more generally for every irreducible $\fee$ of infinite order.
+Our next result proves that if the folded mapping torus $X_f$ is constructed using such a $f$, then for every primitive integral $u \in \A$ represented by a positive cocycle $z$, the first return map $f_z \colon \Theta_z \to \Theta_z$ from Theorem~\ref{T:folded basics} is also an expanding irreducible train-track representative of $\fee_u\in \Out(\ker(u))$---this is analogous to Fried's result.

-If $\fee$ is additionally assumed to be fully irreducible and hyperbolic, then in view of the hyperbolicity of $G\cong G_\fee$, it follows that the monodromy $\fee_u$ of any other primitive integral $u \in \C_G$ is necessarily hyperbolic as well.
+If $\fee$ is additionally assumed to be fully irreducible and hyperbolic, then in view of the hyperbolicity of $G\cong G_\fee$, the monodromy $\fee_u$ of any other primitive integral $u \in \C_G$ is also hyperbolic.
 However, it is not at all clear whether $\fee_u$ must also be fully irreducible.
-In general, proving full irreducibility for free group automorphisms is a fairly hard task, see for example, \cite{CP10}.
+In general, proving full irreducibility for free group automorphisms is a fairly hard task, see for example \cite{CP10}.
 Nevertheless, by using the structure of the folded mapping torus $X_f$, we prove that for any primitive integral $u \in \A$, the monodromy $\fee_u\in \Out(\ker(u))$ is indeed fully irreducible: